Historic Preservation and Tourism at Jamestown

 Source: National Park Service, Jamestown Visitor Center

 Preservation Virginia built perhaps the most unique museum in Virginia, the Archaearium.
-It is located on top of the burying ground of Jamestown, and at the site of the Statehouse used by Gov. Berkeley and burned by Nathaniel Bacon in 1676.
+That structure is located on top of the burying ground of Jamestown, which is also the site of the Statehouse used by Gov. Berkeley and burned by Nathaniel Bacon in 1676.

 the Archaearium has exhibits that explore the lives, deaths, and burials of early colonists at Jamestown